fluffle/goirc/README.md

     }

 The test client provides a good (if basic) example of how to use the framework.
-Reading `irc/handlers.go` gives a more in-depth look at how handlers can be written.
-Commands to be sent to the server (e.g. PRIVMSG) are methods of the main `*irc.Conn` object, and can be found in `irc/commands.go` (not all of the possible IRC commands are implemented yet).
+Reading `client/handlers.go` gives a more in-depth look at how handlers can be written.
+Commands to be sent to the server (e.g. PRIVMSG) are methods of the main `*Conn` struct, and can be found in `client/commands.go` (not all of the possible IRC commands are implemented yet).
 Events are produced directly from the messages from the IRC server, so you have to handle e.g. "332" for `RPL_TOPIC` to get the topic for a channel.